sharovskiye/project-management-app/README.md

 This project is no longer actively supported.
 It serves as a demonstration of skills and technologies used during its development.

+## Project Overview

+The Project Management App is a web application designed to facilitate project collaboration, task management, and team coordination.
+It provides a user-friendly interface to help teams organize their work, track progress, and efficiently manage projects.

 ## Used Technologies

 The project utilizes the following technologies and libraries: